TitouanCh/poly/doc/roadmap.md

 **note:** preferably add this at the end and to a different branch

 - Server
-    - Connection
+    - Connection ✅
     - Global Chat
     - Game Handler
-        - Send games info
+        - Send games info ✅
-        - Allow peers to join games
+        - Allow peers to join games ✅
         - Reconnect a peer to a game if is already in one
     - Game
         - Connect peers to in game chat
         - Keep track of placed balls and send them back
-        - Allow people to leave the game
+        - Allow people to leave the game before it's started ✅
         - Allow people to reconnect
-        - Destroy the game when no one is connected
+        - Destroy the game when no one is connected ?
     - In game chat